-Terms defined in other IPSASs are used in this Standard with the same meaning as in those Standards, and are reproduced in the Glossary of Defined Terms published separately.
+Terms defined in other International Public Sector Accounting Standards are used in this Standard with the same meaning as in those other Standards, and are reproduced in the Glossary of Defined Terms published separately.

-- 8. Financial statements of an entity that does not have a controlled entity, associate, or venturer's interest in a joint venture are not separate financial statements. - 9.
-Separate financial statements are those presented in addition to (a) consolidated financial statements, (b) financial statements in which investments are accounted for using the equity method, and (c) financial statements in which the venturer's interests in joint ventures are proportionately consolidated.
+- 8. Financial statements of an entity that does not have a controlled entity, associate or venturer's interest in a joint venture are not separate financial statements. - 9.
+Separate financial statements are those presented in addition to consolidated financial statements, financial statements in which investments are accounted for using the equity method and financial statements in which the venturer's interests in joint ventures are proportionately consolidated.
 Separate financial statements may or may not be appended to, or accompany, those financial statements. - 10.
-Entities that are exempted in accordance with (a) paragraph 16 of IPSAS 6, "Consolidated and Separate Financial Statements," from consolidation, (b) paragraph 3 of IPSAS 8, "Interests in Joint Ventures," from applying proportionate consolidation, or (c) paragraph 19(c) of this Standard from applying the equity method may present separate financial statements as their only financial statements.
+Entities that are exempted in accordance with paragraph 16 of IPSAS 6, "Consolidated and Separate Financial Statements" from consolidation, paragraph 3 of IPSAS 8, "Interests in Joint Ventures" from applying proportionate consolidation or paragraph 19(c) of this Standard from applying the equity method may present separate financial statements as their only financial statements.